 Staying at a ryokan (a traditional Japanese guesthouse) is an immersive experience rooted in simplicity and heritage.
 Guests don yukata, relax in onsen, savor kaiseki meals and slumber in tatami-matted rooms.
-After such an authentic overnight, you might start to question whether modern conveniences are actually necessary.
+After such a serene overnight trip, you might start to question whether modern conveniences are actually necessary.

-A picture may be worth a thousand words, however seeing the Grand Canyon IRL will leave you speechless.
+A picture may be worth a thousand words, but seeing the Grand Canyon IRL will leave you speechless.
 The sheer enormity of this jaw-dropping natural wonder is incomprehensible at first glance.
-As you walk around the rim—stopping at various viewpoints—millennia of geological history unfold in front of your eyes.
+As you walk around the rim—stopping at various viewpoints—geological history will unfold before your eyes.

 Unlike summiting Everest—which, yeah, we’re not planning on doing—hiking to basecamp requires no crampons, ropes or any technical equipment or skills.
 But this nearly two-week trek to the foot of the highest mountain in the world is still a feat in and of itself.

 A safari is the epitome of #travelgoals.
 Whether you choose the Serengeti or South Africa as the setting for your game drive, expect scenes straight out of National Geographic.
-Elephants pause for a thirst-quenching drink at the watering holes, as leopards chase gazelles across the savanna, all right before your eyes.
+Elephants will pause for a thirst-quenching drink at a watering hole while leopards chase gazelles across the savanna, all right before your eyes.

 We’re going to catch a lot of flak from French wine lovers, but there’s something extra special about Tuscany with its rolling hills, olive groves, vineyards and fairy-tale castles.
 The chance to sip Chianti straight from the source (aka barrel) will spoil you forever.
 Saluti!